 In this blog, you’ll get familiar with the four main types of innovation along with more other types & why it matters in the business world.
-Innovation is the part of a Business Organization.
+Innovation is part of a Business Organization.

 A study by Bern University says, only 15 percent of companies will make it to the 15 years mark whereas only 5 percent will reach up to 50 years mark.